Inheritance tax and inheritance law in Croatia

 The Global Property Guide looks at inheritance from two angles: taxation, and what inheritance laws apply to foreigners leaving property in Croatia: what restrictions there are and whether making a will is advisable.

-Inheritance tax is levied at a flat rate of 5% in Croatia.
-The taxable inheritance is the market value of the estate less the debts and expenses related to the inherited assets.
+The inheritance of other heirs is subject to inheritance tax at a flat rate of 4%.
+The tax base is the market value of the estate less the debts and expenses related to the inherited assets.

 Thanks to Macesic & Partners

 Croatian laws apply to the inheritance of foreigners

 The principal laws applying to inheritance proceedings in Croatia are: the Inheritance Act, Law on Resolution of Conflict of Laws with the Provisions of Other Countries in Certain Matters (Act on Conflict of Laws Rules) and Ownership and Other Property Rights Act.
 Members of different nationalities or religions owning property in Croatia do not come under different inheritance laws.
 The applicable laws are not influenced by the nationality of the deceased´s spouse, or whether the deceased was resident in Croatia or abroad at the time of death.

 Although inheritance proceedings for foreigners owning property in Croatia are held exclusively before Croatian courts, the substantive law of the country of the deceased´s nationality may be applied.
 Croatian courts may not recognize foreign courts´ decisions regarding the inheritance of real property in Croatia, but may recognize the distribution of the movable assets and/or money of the deceased.